 The outer shell of a saline-filled implant is silicone, but it is filled with saltwater.
 It is very safe and there are no known problems caused by it.

 However, the implant has many physical limitations when it comes to the shape of the breast.

 The implant tends to look and feel more “fake” compared to silicone.
 It is also notorious for rippling, which can be visible through the skin.
 In fact, rippling is the most common complaint from women who choose saline implants.

 Most patients will see a deflation of one of the breast when an implant ruptures.
 This makes the detection of a leak very simple.

-The most common implants is the silicone gel filled implant.
-They share the same outer shell as the saline implants, but are much softer and more cohesive.
+The most common implants are the silicone gel-filled implant.
+They share the same outer shell as the saline implants but are much softer and more cohesive.